tomerik6/SNOW/Manual/Database installation.md

 * 1 server (or more, depending on HA scenario) of RHEL 8.x or later.
 * The server should have a dedicated volume of at least 500GB ( or more, depending on organization requirements)
 * A glide base file (glide-base-VER.tar.gz)
+* (For MariaDB installation - a mariadb custom installation package and a custom my.cnf file

 ## Installation day ##